-Similar to the discussion at the end of Section 2, the results in this section emphasize that the seemingly obvious link between Impatience and Stochastic Impatience could be more subtle, due to the presence of risk.
+Table 2: Attitude Towards Time Lotteries and Stochastic Impatience, MTurk could be more subtle, due to the presence of risk.
 Recall the intuition given right after the statement of Theorem 1.
 In the context of risk and time, Stochastic Impatience not only sorts the time-payoff pairs in a way that is most consistent with Impatience, but it also maximizes the spread, in terms of discounted utils, among all other possible combinations.
-This additional spread is inconsequential in EDU because of its additively separable structure, but it may matter if there is complementary between outcomes.22 To the extent that the individual cares about such spread, the descriptive validity of Stochastic Impatience may not be obvious.
+This additional spread is inconsequential in EDU because of its additively separable structure, but it may matter if there is complementary between outcomes.26 To the extent that the individual cares about such spread, the descriptive validity of Stochastic Impatience may not be obvious.